fract4d/gnofract4d/README.md

 Gnofract 4D requires these packages to run:

-o Python version 3.5 or higher o GTK version 3.18 or higher o A C++ compiler (used at runtime to compile your fractal formulas)
+- Python version 3.5 or higher
+- GTK version 3.18 or higher
+- A C++ compiler (used at runtime to compile your fractal formulas)

-To build from source you also need: o headers for libpng and libjpeg o Python headers o Pkg-Config
+To build from source you also need:
+- headers for libpng and libjpeg
+- Python headers
+- Pkg-Config

 On Ubuntu, these can be installed with: